-To celebrate 25 years of WERU Community Radio, we’ve created a special 25th anniversary section on our website where you can find photos from past and present, past issues of the Salt Air program guide, a WERU History timeline, information on special programming, and more.
+In 2013, WERU celebrated 25 years of Community Radio.
+We invite you to visit the special 25th anniversary section on our website where you can find photos from past and present, past issues of the Salt Air program guide, a WERU History timeline, information on special programming, and more.
 Materials will be added from time to time, so keep checking back for updates.
-Answers to the “Little Quizzette” included in the special 25th Anniversary Salt Air printed in June 2013 are available here.
-Many thanks to all of the volunteers, members and underwriters who have sustained the station for all these years!
+Many thanks to all of the volunteers, members, business members and programming underwriters who have sustained the station for all these years!

 Image: The orginal WERU bumper sticker, featuring "The Henhouse," from 1988!
 Read more »

 This week's "Featured Artist" is singer-songwriter Kat Edmonson.
 Each morning at 7:45 AM we will give away a copy of her new album The Big Picture.

 We asked Jay Peterson a number of questions so that listeners can get to know him a bit better.
 Jay is the engaging and knowledgeable host of our Friday afternoon, 2:00-4:00 program on WERU, The Rhythm Ranch.
 Here’s what he had to say for himself: